 An infrared thermometer can give a general reading and are good in some cases.
 For example, a return air that is high up can get a quick general reading.

-Infrared thermometers don’t work well with copper lines which scatter the infrared sensor.
+Infrared thermometers don’t work well with copper lines that scatter the infrared sensor.

-Again manufactures may have some good ones out there (I haven’t tested them all) but in my experience infrared is only good to get generalized readings.
+Again manufacturers may have some good ones out there (I haven’t tested them all), but in my experience, infrared is only good for getting generalized readings.

 Dedicated digital thermometers with sensor probes are also a good tool to use.

-Last but not least is the durability of the thermometer which must hold up to all kinds of abuse that HVAC technician will put it through.
+Last but not least is the durability of the thermometer, which must hold up to all kinds of abuse that HVAC technicians will put it through.

-Remember each tool has its place and often 2-3 types of thermometers are used depending on the situation.
+Each tool has its place, and often 2-3 types of thermometers are used depending on the situation.